wxleong/eltt2/README.txt

     ./eltt2 -R 17

     -s:
-    With the "-s" command you can hash given data with the SHA-1 hash algorithm.
+    With the "-s" command you can hash given data with the SHA-1/SHA-256 hash algorithm.
 This command only allows a limited amount of data to be hashed (depending on the TPM's maximum input buffer size).
     For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}:
+    ./eltt2 -s 41624364         Hash given data with SHA-1 hash algorithm. or
+    ./eltt2 -s sha1 41624364    Hash given data with SHA-1 hash algorithm.
-    ./eltt2 -s 41624364
+    ./eltt2 -s sha256 41624364  Hash given data with SHA-256 hash algorithm.

     -S:
     With the "-S" command you can hash given data with the SHA-256 hash